RafalSkolasinski/science-docker/README.md

 ## Base for images

-Images are based on [jupyter/minimal-notebook](https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook) and I refer to its documentation for more specific usage cases.
+Images are based on [jupyter/minimal-notebook](https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook) and I refer to its documentation for more specific use cases.

 ## Basic usage of science image